April 28, 2022

 Net0 emissions management platform allows businesses to list all suppliers in one place.
 Listing and organizing all suppliers in one platform is especially beneficial for big companies with thousands of suppliers.

-• View emissions contribution by every supplier:
+• View upstream emissions contribution by every supplier:

-Net0 enables companies to view emissions profiles of each vendor to identify the suppliers with the highest emissions.
+Net0 enables companies to view emissions profiles of each vendor to identify the suppliers with the highest upstream emissions.
 It’s quick and simple to use and the data can be visible to team members that you give access to.

 • Automate emissions data collection from suppliers: